tier4/AWML/projects/CenterPoint/README.md

 ### 4. Visualization

-- Run inference and visualize bounding boxes from a CenterPoint model
+- Run inference and visualize bounding boxes from a CenterPoint model.

 ```sh
 # Inference for t4dataset